wesleyyoung/perch-query-builder/README.md

 ## About The Project

 In order to harness the true potential of NestJS, GraphQL, and TypeORM, I needed a way to dynamically fetch child relationships based on the GraphQL query coming in, without having to write a resolver specific to each entity and limited in depth.
 I went searching for a solution and found [this thread](https://github.com/MichalLytek/type-graphql/issues/405).
-A solution was posted by [david-eos](https://github.com/david-eos), but not functional enough to integrate easily into a proper NestJS + TypeORM + @nestjs/graphql project.
+A solution had been posted by [david-eos](https://github.com/david-eos), but it wasn't functional enough to integrate easily into a proper NestJS + TypeORM + @nestjs/graphql project.
 I re-worked his solution into a portable and lightweight package generalizable enough to be used by anyone.

 ### Built With